tofnoob/tofnoob.github.io/resources/dark-crystals.md

 You can also see codes posted by users on www.reddit.com/r/toweroffantasy

 The ToF discord can be found at:

+## ToF Competition
+Once in a while you can find Twitter/X competitions to win a certain amount of DC by sharing and retweeting posts.
+A recent competition in 2024 had the first prize at 40,000 DC!!

+These competitions can be a bit harder to find, but looking on the ToF Twitter, ToF Discord and ToF subreddit helps.

 ## Twitch drops
 Major game releases often come with Twitch rewards if you watch participating streams for 30 minutes per day.